 After mowing our lawn today I needed to escape from the heat, so I took a stroll through the woods to see which of our wildflowers were blooming.
 I didn’t know what the garlic mustard was until I came back in the house and looked it up in one of my wildflower books (see the end of this post for the books), but there’s a ton of it.
-Apparently it’s an invasive plant from Europe, but it’s not doing any harm in our woods so I’m glad to see the pretty little white flowers.
+Apparently it’s an invasive plant from Europe, so I’ll be pulling it all.

 I knew to expect the May Apples because I had discovered them a couple years ago.
 They’re not blooming yet but I have a picture of their flowers from last year.
 Since the flowers hang beneath the big green umbrella of leaves, I pulled one out of the ground so I could get a better shot of the bloom.

 I’ve read that later in the summer this flower turns into a yellow “apple” berry — I’ll have to make sure to look under the leaves in August this year.
 According to “The Secrets of Wildflowers” by Jack Sanders, these May Apples were highly prized by native Americans, who used them for insecticides.
 Sadly, sometimes they were also used to commit suicide (the plant is poisonous — which probably explains why it survives right beside one of our heavily-used deer paths).
 May Apple extracts are also being used now in the treatment of various cancers because they can block the division of diseased cells — now that’s a valuable plant.